 - Have a proper cyber insurance in place

-- Have a proper MSSP who can work provide end point detection and response, security information and event management (SIEM) and other managed services
+- Have a proper MSSP who can work to provide end point detection and response, security information and event management (SIEM) and other managed services

 - Make that transformation change in IT systems and security polices